LauriESB/order-management-system/README.md

 ## 💭 Initial Thinking

-This project represents my first experience working with Spring Boot and JPA.
+This project represents my first experience working with Spring Boot and Spring Data JPA.
 Previously, I used JDBC and plain Java for my applications, but I wanted to explore more modern tools and approaches.
 I also chose to follow the Controller-Service-Repository design pattern, alongside Entities and DTOs to ensure better separation of concerns and maintainable code.

 ## 🎠 Features